Part A: Course Overview

 3. Analyse the interplay between humans, animals, plants and the environment within the One Health framework and evaluate its impact on human health.

-4. Evaluate the properties of key phyla to develop and assess their significance to biosecurity processes
+4. Evaluate the properties of key phyla to assess their significance and develop strategies for biosecurity processes

 Overview of Learning Activities